aman123singhal/PODMAN/# PODMAN.md

 A container image is like a blueprint or package containing all the necessary components, while a container is an active, running instance created from that blueprint.
 Containers allow you to run applications in isolated and consistent environments, making them a valuable tool for application deployment and scaling.

-## Ques6 -What is the purpose of a Dockerfile, and how do you use it to build a custom container image with Podman?
+## Ques6 -What is the purpose of a Dockerfile or Containerfile, and how do you use it to build a custom container image with Podman?

 A Dockerfile or Container File is a text file used to define the instructions and configuration needed to build a custom container image.
 It serves as a blueprint for creating a container image with all the dependencies and settings required for a specific application or service.
 Dockerfiles and Containerfiles are commonly used in containerization technologies like Docker and Podman.

+#### Are Docker file and Container File same?

+Yes, Dockerfile and Containerfile essentially refer to the same concept.
+Both terms are used interchangeably and represent a text file that contains a set of instructions used to build a Docker or container image.

 First we will make a directory with the name docker.
 To make a directory we have to use a command given below
 ~~~